 Toxic chemical solvents

 Parts cleaning, whether done manually or with a mechanical parts washer, requires powerful cleaning chemicals to remove grease and staining from metal components.
-These cleaning solvents can include a range of toxic and hazardous chemicals including Trichloroethylene, Butyl Cellosolve, Bacteria, Caustics, Toluene, Benzene, Acetone, MEK, Kerosene and Diesel.
+These parts washer solvents can include a range of toxic and hazardous chemicals including Trichloroethylene, Butyl Cellosolve, Bacteria, Caustics, Toluene, Benzene, Acetone, MEK, Kerosene and Diesel.

 Below is a summary of some of the major risks and hazards associated with these chemicals.